-This report presents data about felony cases handled by the Criminal, Narcotics, and Special Prosecution Bureaus in 2016.Data from these bureaus is stored in a single case management system (the "system").
-This report summarizes data pulled from this system for the most recent complete calendar year: January 1 - December 31, 2016.
+This report presents data about felony cases handled by the Criminal, Narcotics, and Special Prosecution Bureaus in 2017.
+Data from these bureaus is stored in a single case management system (the "system").
+This report summarizes data for the most recent complete calendar year: January 1 - December 31, 2017, based on data extraction performed in January 2018.
 In cases with multiple defendants, each defendant is treated as a separate entry.
 This report is based only on what is found electronically in the case management system.
 No other agency's data was used to prepare this report.

 This report does not include information about cases processed through the Juvenile Justice and Civil Actions Bureaus, which use different case management systems.
 It also does not include information about misdemeanors.
-Data from the Office of the Circuit Court Clerk indicates that the SAO handled more than 260,000 misdemeanors in 2016, but there is no electronic misdemeanor case management system from which to pull office-wide data.
+Data from the Office of the Circuit Court Clerk indicates that the SAO handled more than 400,000 misdemeanors in 2017, but there is no electronic misdemeanor case management system from which to pull office-wide data.